-Carmen spearheaded the lawsuit against Governor Rick Scott to ensure due process for indigent defendants in Florida and extending Sixth Amendment Rights to misdemeanor defendants.
-Carmen is the past president of the Florida Association of Criminal Defense Lawyers- Miami and is Co-chair and founder of Slay Our Vote a non-profit organization which advocates for women’s rights.
-Carmen has been a mentor to many young women lawyers in her efforts to bring equality and diversity to the legal field.
-She currently serves on several committees as liaison between the Miami-Dade Judiciary and the private bar.
+Carmen has also been involved in politics and policy.
+She is Co-chair and founder of Slay Our Vote a non-profit organization which advocates for women’s rights.
+Through this organization, Carmen has been a mentor to many young women attorneys in her efforts to bring equality and diversity to the legal field.

 Carmen has been a legal commentator on certain issues for media outlets such as Univision, and the Miami Herald.